 Prague is so pretty in fact, that it almost doesn’t seem real.
-Walking around the Old Town, it feels like you’re in a fairy tale with castles, astronomical clocks, gargoyles, and four-wheeled chariots.
+Walking around the Old Town, it feels like you’re in a fairy tale with castles, an astronomical clock, gargoyles, and four-wheeled chariots.
 It feels a bit like Disneyland minus the rides, and with overflowing beer.

 Spending most of your time in the town square drinking the world’s best pilsner is a perfectly acceptable thing to do in Prague.
 Heck, a few people in our group did just that!

-But if you’re a first-time visitor and want a more well-rounded experience, then this detailed itinerary will give you suggestions on how to spend the perfect three days in Prague.
+But if you’re a first-time visitor and want a more well-rounded experience, then this detailed Prague itinerary will give you suggestions on which places to visit and where to eat for the perfect 3 days in Prague.

-Listed below are Prague’s top attractions and a few recommended places to eat.
+Described in this itinerary are the best places to visit along with a few recommended places to eat during your 3 days in Prague.
 You can jump to the location map at the bottom of this post to see exactly where they are in the city.

-Prague has a great public transportation system so getting around shouldn’t be a problem.
+The city has a great public transport system so following this itinerary shouldn’t be a problem no matter where you stay in Prague.
 I enjoy walking so I prefer exploring on my own, but if you’d rather experience Prague on a guided tour, then there are a few you can choose from on Get Your Guide or Klook.

 • Jewish Quarter